| Aloe affinis - Aloe - Perennial

 - Perennial Succulent - This, or its hybrids, is the most common of the

 maculate aloes cultivated in San Antonio and Austin.
-Keep dry in
+Keep dry in winter

 Aloe microstigma - Aloe -